hpe-dev-incubator/hpe-dev-portal/content/blog/ilorest-as-a-pypi-package.md

 NOTES:

-- PyPi package can also be used for ARM-based operating systems if Python 3 is present.
+- PyPi package can also be used for ARM-based operating systems if [Python 3](https://www.python.org/downloads/) is present.

-- Additionally, the HPE iLOrest PyPi package can be utilized on RHEL, SLES and Microsoft Windows platforms as long as Python 3 is installed (preferably version > 3.8).
+- Additionally, the HPE iLOrest PyPi package can be utilized on RHEL, SLES and Microsoft Windows platforms as long as [Python 3](https://www.python.org/downloads/) is installed (preferably version > 3.8).

 - DMTF's [redfish](https://pypi.org/project/redfish/) library can not coexist with HPE [python ilorest library](https://pypi.org/project/python-ilorest-library/) which is a dependency for the HPE iLOrest PyPi package.
-So, please remove redfish library before installing HPE iLOrest PyPi package using the below command:
+So, make sure to remove the [redfish](https://pypi.org/project/redfish/) library using the command below:

    ```shell
    $ pip3 uninstall redfish